-Spirited queen happy to play Bond girl
+Spirited Queen happy to play Bond girl

-LONDON Queen Elizabeth needed little persuading in making her film debut, appearing with the country's most famous fictional spy James Bond during the London Olympic opening ceremony.
+LONDON Queen Elizabeth needed little persuading in making her film debut, appearing with the country's most famous fictional spy James Bond during the London Olympic opening ceremony, organisers said on Saturday.

-In a brief, tongue-in-cheek film broadcast to a packed Olympic stadium late on Friday - as well as a massive worldwide television audience - Bond actor Daniel Craig entered Buckingham Palace wearing his trademark tuxedo.

-After a pause, Her Majesty turns from her writing desk and says simply: "Good evening, Mr. Bond."

-She uttered just four words, but they were seen as a highly personal touch from a monarch once seen as aloof.

-"The queen was delighted to be asked, and be involved in something so exceptional," a Buckingham Palace spokeswoman told Reuters on Saturday.
-"Very pleased to take part, and it was our Olympics and the queen was delighted to be part of it."
+"The Queen was delighted to be asked, and be involved in something so exceptional," a Buckingham Palace spokeswoman told Reuters.

+"Very pleased to take part, and it was our Olympics and the Queen was delighted to be part of it."
-Princess Diana's death in 1997 was a low-point for the royal family, yet the huge crowds that greeted her during Diamond Jubilee celebrations in June were proof of how far the queen had recovered in the eyes of the public.

-London Mayor Boris Johnson, who escorted the 86-year-old monarch around the Olympic Park during an official tour on Saturday, said that she was "thrilled" about the film and keen to know if people found her cameo role funny.

-"My impression is that she loved it," the staunch royalist told reporters.
-"Maybe, you know, there won't be many film performances that she will give and whether she will get an Oscar, I don't know," he joked.
+The 86-year-old monarch was also happy for two of her beloved corgis, Monty, 13, and Holly, nine, to play cameo roles.

-The pre-recorded clip also showed 007 escorting the queen to the stadium in a moment of levity rarely shared by the public, who can only read about her well-reported sense of humour.
+The short pre-recorded clip, which showed 007 escorting the Queen to the stadium, revealed a self-deprecating side rarely seen by the public and gave a window into her well-reported sharp sense of humour.

 The opening shot showed the Queen sitting at a writing table in Buckingham Palace, welcoming Bond, played by Daniel Craig.

+"Good evening, Mr Bond," she said, turning around in her chair, dressed in a pale peach outfit.

-The pair made their way to a waiting helicopter in the grounds of the central London palace, apparently leaving her doting corgis on the doorstep.
+The pair then made their way to a waiting helicopter in the grounds of the central London palace, seemingly leaving her doting corgis on the doorstep.

-The helicopter zipped across the city and a man dressed as Bond skydived down towards the Olympic Park in east London, followed by a figure in a pale peach dress matching that worn by the queen in the film.
+The helicopter then zipped across the city where a man dressed in a tuxedo skydived down into the Olympic Park in east London, followed by a figure in a pale peach dress.

-She then appeared for real in the main stadium before 60,000 spectators - and without a hair out of place - before taking her seat.
+The Queen then immediately appeared in the main stadium in front of 60,000 spectators - and without a hair out of place, before taking her seat.

 The film was the brainchild of the ceremony's director Danny Boyle, but it was London organising committee (LOCOG) chairman Seb Coe who first approached the palace in 2011.